seanzhangkx8/ConvoKit/doc/source/diplomacy.rst

 Metadata for utterances include:

 * speaker_intention: “Lie” if the speaker indicated this message was intended to deceive, “Truth” otherwise; this label was provided by the speaker at the time they composed the message.
-* receiver_perception: “Lie” if the receiver indicated this message was perceived by the receiver as deceiving , “Truth” if the receiver indicated that the message was perceived as truthful, None if the receiver did not indicate anything; this label was provided by the receiver at the time they received the message.
+* receiver_perception: “Lie” if the receiver indicated that they perceived it as deceiving , “Truth” if the receiver indicated that the message was perceived as truthful, None if the receiver did not indicate anything; this label was provided by the receiver at the time they received the message.
 * relative_message_index: the index of the utterance in the current conversation
 * absolute_message_index: the index of the utterance in the game (same as timestamp)
 * year: the Diplomacy-year in which the message was sent